wajuayaan-ui/cvcraft/README.md

 You should see:
 ```
 CVCraft proxy running at http://localhost:3000
-API key: ✓ loaded from .env
+Gemini key: ✓ loaded from .env
 ```

 Open **http://localhost:3000** in your browser.
-Fill the form, click "Set my CV in type" — it will call Claude for real and stream the CV into the page on the right.
+Fill the form, click "Set my CV in type" — it calls Gemini for real and streams the CV into the page on the right.

 ## Common problems

-**"API key: ✗ MISSING"**
+**"Gemini key: ✗ MISSING"**
 Your `.env` file wasn't found or the key wasn't set.
-Make sure `.env` (not `.env.example`) exists in the same folder as `server.js`, and that the line reads exactly `ANTHROPIC_API_KEY=sk-ant-...` with no quotes, no spaces around the `=`.
+Make sure `.env` (not `.env.example`) exists in the same folder as `server.js`, and that the line reads exactly `GEMINI_API_KEY=AIza...` with no quotes, no spaces around the `=`.

 **"Could not reach the composing service" in the browser** The server isn't running, or it's running on a different port than the